Dog FAQ

 If your dog is registered, the Council will be able to call you and let you know they have found your dog.
 For this reason it is very important to keep your dog registered and your contact details up to date.
-Also remember to update your microchip contact details.
+Also remember to keep your microchip contact details up-to-date.

 Yes, you must have your dog on a leash (of no more than two metres in length) in all public places and in private places where you do not have the consent of the occupier to have your dog off-leash.
 Dogs must be on leash when walking along all public roads and footpaths unless otherwise signposted.